 Now we can do and probably will do a whole chat on buy sell agreements because they’re very complex and detailed.
 Most of them are written at the very, very beginning of the company and are generally pretty vague and vanilla, and sometimes they’re very specific.
 I’ve had situations where I had a very specific … I had a client who had a very specific buy sell agreement, but their situation wasn’t a triggering event under the buy sell agreement.
 In which case, the buy sell agreement was a guideline, was a suggestion on how to proceed, but it wasn’t controlling on how to proceed.

 Now the dirty little secret of buy sell agreements is that they’re kind of ticking time bombs.
 By that I mean that the buy sell agreement is sitting there, and nobody really knows who’s going to invoke it, and if it’s not carefully crafted, once you decide to invoke it, it could be extremely unfair to one part or the other, and so that’s one reason why I always suggest, even if you’re not having any problems, particularly if you’re not having any problems, it’s good to have those buy sell agreements reviewed on a regular basis to make sure they still keep up with how your business exit might be done if it was triggered.
+Hopefully, we have answered can my business partner force me out of my company!

 *This is a transcript of the Facebook Live video from 6-8-18 Click here to watch the video.